amoser/Klonoa-stuff/README.md

 ## Requirements

--US version of Klonoa: Door To Phantomile
+-US version of Klonoa: Door To Phantomile (I am planning to support all PSX versions; if anyone is able to test this on other versions, please let me know what results you get)

 -Compatible PSX BIOS

 -BizHawk emulator (tested on 2.4.2)

 ## Installing and Running